-The proposal is for the conversion, alteration and replacement of existing buildings to provide a total of 132 bedroom of which 7 will be accessible and 3 adaptable; the erection of a spa; and the creation of 4 event spaces, 4 multifunctional public rooms, a restaurant, and a bar.
+The proposal is for conversion, alteration and replacement of existing buildings to provide a total of 132 bedroom of which 7 will be accessible and 3 adaptable; erection of a spa; creation of 4 event spaces, 4 mutifunctional public rooms, a restaurant, and a bar.

-There are improvements proposed to the facilities through works to the Hall, the modern buildings, the water tower, and the church, through the provision of utility buildings and structures and landscape restoration.
+There are improvements proposed to the facilities through works to the Hall, the modern buildings, the water tower, the church, provision of utility buildings and structures and landscape restoration.
 These works are described in more detail below.